yang0920colostate/AuAc/README.md

    - Used in `Chiu_AuAc_Standard_2022_module.py`

-   - Available in this Github repository.
+   - Available in this GitHub repository.

 2. `Scaler.mat`: